G. Parameshwara: Ministerial career

-Education Minister (1999 - 2004)
+Education Minister (1999–2004)

 Karnataka State Akkamahadevi Women's University

-As the Higher Education Minister, G. Parameshwara piloted the amendment to the Karnataka State Universities Bill 2003, which led to the establishment of a separate Women's University in Bijapur.
+As the Higher Education Minister, Parameshwara piloted the amendment to the Karnataka State Universities Bill 2003, which led to the establishment of a separate Women's University in Bijapur.
 This university will serve as an affiliating university for 12 regions in North Karnataka and will be the seventh women's university in the country, following those in Mumbai, Tirupathi, Kodaikanal, Jammu, Rajasthan, and Coimbatore.
 Notably, it will be the first affiliating women's university in the country.

 Tumkur University

-G. Parameshwara was chairman on board for Karnataka State Universities Act, 2000 and then he was Higher Education minister in S. M. Krishna Cabinet who piloted a Bill (Amending Act 10 of 2004) in February 2004 for an exclusive University in Tumkur.
+Parameshwara was chairman on board for Karnataka State Universities Act, 2000 and then he was Higher Education minister in S. M. Krishna Cabinet who piloted a Bill (Amending Act 10 of 2004) in February 2004 for an exclusive University in Tumkur.

 This act carved out half of Bangalore University to make Tumkur University at Tumkur for Tumkur, Kolar and Bangalore Rural.
 In the beginning, they created Dr. Ambedkar Bhavan for office purposes about 3 years as 200 acres land for the university wasn't available in Tumkur.
 Later vast land of Govt.
 Science & Arts College was used for University.

 On 12 January 2007, Tumkur University was inaugurated by Governor T. N. Chaturvedi and Chief Minister H. D. Kumaraswamy after 3 years of passing Bill.
 It was delayed due to lack of infrastructure and funds from the successor coalition government and then Chief Minister Dharam Singh who had announced the withdrawal of the government order which froze the setting up of Tumkur university.

 Reservation for women in teachers recruitment

-Dr. G. Parameshwara speaking at the Teachers Day celebration organised by the directorate of collegiate education, Parameshwara said the government had already commenced recruitment of college teachers.
+Speaking at the Teachers Day celebration organised by the directorate of collegiate education, Parameshwara said the government had already commenced recruitment of college teachers.
 "We would like it to be 50 per cent for women.
 We are considering it," he said.
-And also he signed a Memorandum of Understanding (MoU) with the Australian Government for teachers to undertake an exchange programme for faculty improvement.
+He signed a memorandum of understanding (MoU) with the Australian Government for teachers to undertake an exchange programme for faculty improvement.

 Madhugiri Regional Education Block

-In SM Krishna tenure, Dr. G. Parameshwara created a new educational block for Madhugiri which comprised Madhugiri, Koratagere, Sira and Pavagada.
+In SM Krishna tenure, Parameshwara created a new educational block for Madhugiri which comprised Madhugiri, Koratagere, Sira and Pavagada.

-Home Minister (2015 - 2017)
+Home Minister (2015–2017)

 MoU with Bavaria Police, Germany

-Dr. G. Parameshwara signed MoU with Germany's Bavaria Police to improve Department of Home Affairs of Karnataka.
+Parameshwara signed MoU with Germany's Bavaria Police to improve Department of Home Affairs of Karnataka.
 A detailed study of the Bavarian system of policing was conducted during his visit to Germany.
 He said, "In Bavaria, top priority is given to the safety of women, children and senior citizens.
 They have successfully implemented a people-friendly policing system.
 Over 82% of the population in Bavaria is happy with the system.
 The same model will be implemented in Bengaluru".
 As per the MoU, police personnel from Bengaluru will be sent to Bavaria for training.
 Bavarian officials will also visit Bengaluru for this purpose.
 Awareness will be raised among schoolchildren on traffic and law and order with the help of Bavarian Police.